-Under Section 1304 (d) of the ESEA (Priority for Services), migratory students and drop out students whose schooling has been interrupted because of their mobility and who are otherwise failing or at risk of failing to meet state academic standards are designated as having a priority for service.
+Under Section 1304 (d) of the ESEA (Priority for Services), Priority for Service is given to migratory children who have made a qualifying move within the previous one (1) year period and who are failing, or most at risk of failing, to meet the challenging State academic standards; OR have dropped out of school.

 Direct funded districts are responsible for ensuring the needs of PFS children (K-12th grade) and drop out students are met through MEP funded services or other programs and resources.
 Direct funded districts are required to complete training and documentation addressing the PFS status of migratory as outlined in the Georgia MEP Identification and Recruitment and Data Collections Handbook.
 It is also important that teachers and administrators are aware of the meaning of PFS and which migratory children and youth have the PFS designation.
 As part of the PFS identification process, the MEP contact or MEP staff in the school district must notify teachers and administrators of migratory children with PFS status.
 A sample notification template is included on the MEP website.